 Our non-employee directors are paid quarterly retainer fees for their service on the Board.
 Our non-employee directors are not compensated for attending individual meetings of the Board on a per-meeting basis.
-During 2021, each non-employee director was paid a retainer totaling \$50,000 annually.
+During 2022, each non-employee director was paid a retainer totaling \$50,000 annually.
 Mr. Brennan, the Lead Independent Director, was paid an additional retainer totaling \$25,000.
-The Chair of the Nominations and Governance Committee was paid an additional annual fee of \$10,000; the Chair of the Compensation Committee was paid an additional annual fee of \$20,000; and the Chair of the Science and Technology Committee was paid an additional annual fee of \$15,000.
-Annual retainer fees for non-chair committee members were paid as follows: members of the Nominations and Governance Committee, \$5,000; members of the Compensation Committee, \$7,500; members of the Audit Committee, \$10,000; and members of the Science and Technology Committee, \$7,500.
+The Chair of the Nominations and Governance Committee was paid an additional annual fee of \$10,000; the Chair of the Compensation Committee was paid an additional annual fee of \$10,000; the Chair of the Compensation annual fee of \$15,000; the Chair of the Audit Committee was paid an additional annual fee of \$15,000; and the Chair of the Science and Technology Committee was paid an additional annual fee of \$15,000; members were paid as follows: members of the Nominations and Governance Committee, \$5,000; members of the Compensation Committee, \$7,500; members of the Audit Committee, \$7,500; members of the Audit Committee, \$7,500.